-- 5.2.1 The resolution of City Council in declaring Surplus Lands shall clearly state the development status of the lands (Developable Lands, Affordable Housing Lands, Non-developable Lands, and Potential Lands). - 5.2.2 The Director or designee will not entertain options for First Right-of-Refusal on any lands.
-Any existing options will be honoured, however no extensions shall be granted upon their expiry. - 5.2.3 The Director or designee may request a non refundable deposit of 5% of the purchase price to motivate the purchaser to follow through with the transaction and compensate the City for lost costs should the purchaser default on the purchase agreement. - 5.2.4 The Director or designee shall consult with Administration to determine if any studies or assessments (e.g. phase 1 environmental, building condition assessment, heritage resource assessment) are required prior to sale to provide greater certainty to future property owners and increase the likelihood of a project proceeding.
-Phase 1 environmental assessment should typically be completed for sites in close proximity to known environmental impacts (e.g. railways, designated impacted sites) and in established areas where previous land uses are not known. - 5.2.5 All sales, regardless of the studies or assessments completed in Section 5.2.4 will be sold on a "as is/where is" basis, and all development and closing costs are the responsibility of the purchaser. - 5.2.6 All sales are subject to the addition of the Goods & Service Tax.
-The Land Transfer Tax, if applicable, is additional to all costs noted in this policy, which will be charged by the Property Registry upon registration of the closing documents (e.g. plan of subdivision,
+- 5.2.1 The resolution of City Council in declaring Surplus Lands shall clearly state the development status of the lands (Developable Lands, Affordable Housing Lands, Non-developable Lands, and Potential Lands). - 5.2.2 The Director or designee will not entertain options for a right of first refusal on any lands with the exception of lands that have been built on by a Lessee and the Lessee maintains ownership of the building.
+Any existing options will be honoured, however no extensions shall be granted upon their expiry. - 5.2.3 The Director or designee shall consult with Administration to determine if any studies or assessments (e.g. phase 1 environmental, building condition assessment, heritage resource assessment) are required prior to sale to provide greater certainty to future property owners and increase the likelihood of a project proceeding.
+Phase 1 environmental assessment may be completed for sites in close proximity to known environmental impacts (e.g. railways, designated impacted sites) and in established areas where previous land uses are not known. - 5.2.4 All sales, regardless of the studies or assessments completed in Section 5.2.4 will be sold on a "as is/where is" basis, and all development and closing costs are the responsibility of the purchaser.

-- easements, discharge fees), and is the full responsibility of the purchaser. - 5.2.7 By declaring surplus developable lands, City Council delegates authority for the Director or designee to negotiate, finalize and close land transactions. - 5.2.8 Any funds received through the sale of surplus lands shall be allocated to the Land Acquisition Reserve unless recommended otherwise by The Director or designee and approved by City Council.
+- 5.2.5 All sales are subject to the addition of the Goods & Services Tax.
+The Land Transfer Tax, if applicable, is additional to all costs noted in this policy, which will be charged by Manitoba's land titles Registry upon registration of the closing documents (e.g. plan of subdivision, easements, discharge fees), and is the full responsibility of the purchaser. - 5.2.6 By declaring surplus developable lands, City Council delegates authority for the Director or designee to negotiate, finalize and close land transactions. - 5.2.7 Any funds received through the sale of surplus lands shall be allocated to the Land Acquisition Reserve unless recommended otherwise by The Director or designee and approved by City Council.